aniljos/Angular-2023-April-04/readme.md

 3. Angular its uses Rxjs observables
 4. If the response is JSON, its automatically unmarshalled to a javaScript object
 5. If the request posts JSON, its automatically marshalled to a javaScript object

+### Arrow Functions(Lambdas)

+1. Alternative to Function expressions
+2. More concise syntax
+3. Its used for functional and asynchronous programming
+4. Diff from functions expressions: Arrow fns do not revice the implicit args(this, arguments)